 By using the single transferable vote system Rajya Sabha members are elected.
-The member of Rajya Sabha was elected indirectly by each state Vidhan Sabha.
-Unlike most federal systems, the number of members returned by each state is roughly in percentage to their population.
+The member of Rajya Sabha was elected indirectly by each state Vidhan Sabha..
 At present Vidhan Sabha elected 233 members of the Rajya Sabha.
-As the representatives of literature, science, art and social services the President of India also nominated 12 members.
-The time-serving of Rajya Sabha is six years and the elections are staggered in two years with onethird of the assembly being elected.
+12 members are nominated who had exceled in their field such as literature, art etc. The time-serving of Rajya Sabha is six years and the elections are staggered in two years with one-third of the assembly being elected.